FAYM Handbook 2020-2021

 Parents will create a payment account with their own username and password when registering their children for classes.
 The username and password will allow families to check their own financial records and account history.
 Look under Tuition & Fees for more information.

 The academic year is broken into two semesters: Fall and Spring.
 FAYM does not offer a Summer semester.
+Because of COVID-19, the FALL 2020 semester will be 12 weeks long.
 Each of the two semesters will be between 14 and 16 weeks long.
 Each FAYM class meets once per week, with the exception of AP Music Theory, which meets twice per week.
 Final concerts will be scheduled near the end of the semester, on or around the final week.

 The complete FAYM calendar is available online from the FAYM website.
 Families are encouraged to check all dates and events for the entire semester and mark those dates on their personal calendars.